yamacy/udacity_openstreetmap/README.md

 - Incorrect Street names("Eminönü")

 Interestingly all post codes were correct; numeric and 5 digits.
+All the codes can be seen in <a href="https://github.com/yamacyilmaz-koczer/udacity_openstreetmap/blob/master/Udacity_OpenStreetMap_Problems.html">this page</a>.

 ## Data Overview and Additional Ideas
 ### File Sizes